- What is the extent of human trafficking?

 Trafficking is extremely complex and therefore requires a sophisticated response.
 It is going to be ended in the long term through a multi-pronged approach.
 This involves undermining the business model, changing legislation and saving lives.

 Our overall objective is to end human trafficking.
 However, whilst we have an ultimate goal to end trafficking, we intend to see it begin to reduce within five years.

 In order to do this, we need to focus and we cannot operate in every country in the world.
 We are currently focused on South Asia, where 50% of the problem is.

 This involves groundbreaking operational work (saving lives) and working with the State to achieve systemic change (breaking the grip of crime).

 - Is Justice and Care one charity or a collection of charities?

-Justice and Care is a global partnership of charities based in the UK, Netherlands, India and the United States.
-Our Bangladesh operations are also in the process of becoming independent.
+Justice and Care is a global partnership of charities based in the UK, Netherlands, India, Bangladesh and the United States.

 We also believe that, as slavery is a local issue, it demands a local response.
 We empower local organisations who then work together on a global level.